dansanderson/mega65-welcome-guide/video-display-compatibility.md

 # Video display compatibility

 The MEGA65 has two video outputs: one HDMI and one VGA.
+They mostly work as you would expect, though it may take some fiddling to display the MEGA65's 4:3 aspect ratio image correctly.
+Some vintage 4:3 displays have caveats.

 ## HDMI (DVI)